Overview

 Program requirements

-- Complete official college forms certifying current immunizations as per the Practice Education Guidelines for B.C. and as required by provincial health authorities.
-Failure to comply with immunization guidelines may prevent students from completing all components of the program and therefore make them not eligible to graduate.
+Proof of immunization status as per the Practice Education Guidelines for BC and as required by provincial health authorities.
+Failure to comply with immunization guidelines may prevent students from completing all components of the program and therefore prevent them from graduating from the program

 Program recommendations